 Deflated Sharpe Ratio (DSR) is a statistical correction that converts a raw observed Sharpe into the probability that the strategy's true Sharpe is positive, given (a) the number of independent backtest trials run, (b) the skew and kurtosis of the realised returns, and (c) the sample length.
-Bailey and López de Prado introduced it in 2014 as the definitive fix for the most common form of backtest fraud, quietly running 1,000 strategy variants and reporting the best one's Sharpe as if it were unconditional[^1].
-The result that surprises practitioners: a Sharpe of 2.5 across 100 trials deflates to roughly 0.6, while a Sharpe of 1.5 across a single pre-registered trial deflates to roughly 1.4.
-The single-trial result is the better strategy.
+Bailey and López de Prado introduced it in 2014 as the definitive fix for the most common form of backtest fraud, quietly running 1,000 strategy variants and reporting the best one's Sharpe as if it were unconditional.
+The result that surprises practitioners: once you scale the trial-count benchmark by the standard error of the Sharpe estimate, multiple testing alone rarely sinks a strong Gaussian Sharpe, but it turns lethal the moment it meets a short sample or fat tails.
+A 1.5 Sharpe from a single pre-registered trial lands at DSR 0.999, while the same 1.5 after a thousand fat-tailed trials drops to 0.52, a coin flip.
+The benchmark you must beat is the expected-max Sharpe times one over the square root of sample length, not the bare order statistic.
 This piece walks through the derivation, runs a 1,000-trial Monte Carlo simulation, and shows the deflation table that should sit on every quant's desk.

 The setup